-This area also holds some unique habitats, including the rare Fens of Cambridgeshire and Norfolk -- with nearby Holme Fen, the lowest point below sea level in Great Britain.
+This area also holds some unique habitats, including Holme Fen, the lowest point below sea level in Great Britain.

 Although the region is rich in quiet woodlands and wetlands, we're also close enough to the coast for easy day trips to varied shorelines.

 The Fens are a defining feature of this county, offering a unique habitat for a wide range of birds and wildlife throughout the year.
-It is home to RSPB Nene Washes, a key site for wintering birds, RSPB Fowlmere with its rare chalk stream habitat and of, course the Fens.
+It is home to RSPB Nene Washes, popular for wintering birds, and RSPB Fowlmere with its rare chalk stream habitat.

 This county is known for the Broads and its own expanse of Fenland.
 It is the only place in the UK to see the native Swallowtail butterfly, particularly at sites like Strumpshaw Fen.